ibm-cloud-docs/devsecops/devsecops-image-verify.md

 2. Download the artifact and store it in the pipeline runtime.

    Before invoking the `verify-artifact` stage, download and store the required artifacts in the Cocoa runtime.
-By default, all artifacts listed in teh `list_artifacts` collection are verified.
+By default, all artifacts listed in the `list_artifacts` collection are verified.
+Use `skip-sign-artifact-type` text property to skip image signing verification for the given artifact types (e.g: log;report;documentation).
 The following sample code demonstrates how to download an artifact from Cloud Object Storage and save it in the Cocoa runtime:

    ```bash
    #!/usr/bin/env bash